AzraiHasan/TaskVillage/docs/phase_1_status.md

 - Added social notification features for task activities
 - Connected all notification UI components to live data
 - Enhanced visual feedback for different task states
+- Developed a complete notification system with filtering and preferences
+- Implemented task assignment with targeted notifications

 ## Next Steps
-With Phase 1 completed, we can now focus on:
+With Phase 1 completed and Notification UI enhancements implemented, we can now focus on:

-1. **Notification UI Enhancement**:
-   - Implement notification filtering
-   - Add notification preferences
-   - Create targeted notifications for assigned tasks

-2. **Analytics Dashboard**:
+1. **Analytics Dashboard**:
    - Create basic analytics for task completion rates
    - Implement team productivity metrics
    - Add visualization for task status distribution

-3. **Mobile Responsiveness**:
+2. **Mobile Responsiveness**:
    - Optimize layout for smaller screens
    - Enhance touch interactions for mobile users
    - Test on various device sizes